Will you become an Employer with Heart?

 Our research report, After NICU 2021, revealed that over half of premature babies were readmitted to hospital to after being discharged.
 Almost 1 in 4 parents were diagnosed with PTSD after a neonatal stay and over three quarters experienced anxiety.

-That is why The Smallest Things is asking employers to support parents and carers of premature babies by extending paid parental leave and signing up to our Employer with Heart 2.0 Charter.
+That is why The Smallest Things has been asking employers since 2018 to support parents and carers of premature babies by extending paid parental leave and signing up to our Employer with Heart 2.0 Charter.

 Click a button below to find out more and access resources.